UPDATED: Oct 6, 2020

 We advocate the CFA exam prep that lasts even as long as 8 months.
 It can positively affect the quality of your private life, study routine, and hopefully also your exam result!

-So start preparing in late June/early July if you take your level 1 CFA exam in February 2021.
-And if you take your level 1 exam this December – hopefully your CFA exam prep is already in progress :)
+So start preparing in October if you take your level 1 CFA exam in May 2021.
+And if you take your level 1 exam this December or in February 2021 – hopefully your CFA exam prep is already in progress :)

 In this post, you can learn about: